zjyellow/FullAUC/README.md

 #
-The offitial implement for "xxxx"
+The offitial implement of "Full AUC Optimization for Open Set Recognition in Remote Sensing Images"

-Coming soon!